Nadelio/Hades-Programming-Language/README.md

 ; end program ;
 HLT
 ```
-Using Syscalls in Hades (ePU only):
+Using Syscalls in Hades (Chronos VM only):
 ```nasm
 ; syscalls always need 5 parameters, they can be labels or numbers ;
 SYS [14 0 0 0 0] ; print to terminal syscall ;